DLSU-Manila-LBYCP12/Narag-Santos---to-be-named/README.md

 ```
 Assets used
 Textbox image from - http://dsn-test.com/dsn-vn/images/text_box.png
 Character sprites from - Fate/Grand Order (Delightworks, Aniplex) © 2015
 Background Images from - Kimi no Na wa.
 (Funimation, CoMix Wave Films) © 2016
-Story based from - The Manga Guide to Linear Algebra (Shin Takahashi, TREND-PRO co., Ltd.) © 2012
+Story base and some images from - The Manga Guide to Linear Algebra (Shin Takahashi, TREND-PRO co., Ltd.) © 2012
 ```